lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

-    If there is a mistake in the input script, for example if 'atom_stile' is written instead of 'atom_style', LAMMPS gives you a warning:
+    If there is a mistake in the input script, for example if 'atom_stile' is written instead of 'atom_style', LAMMPS gives you an explicit warning:

 ..  code-block:: bw

     LAMMPS (29 Sep 2021 - Update 2)
     ERROR: Unknown command: atom_stile  atomic (src/input.cpp:232)
     Last command: atom_stile atomic

 ..  container:: justify